pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/Iraia.md

 > [!seed] Seed, Adventure Hook
 > Rumors of a powerful artifact that could break [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]]'s prison reach Iraia's ears, and she becomes obsessed with finding it.
 The players must help her locate the artifact before it falls into the wrong hands or decide if they should stand against her quest, fearing the consequences of freeing [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]].

-- Iraia can be found in [[Promises of Victory/Worldbuilding/Regions/Todo/🏰 Last Hope/Last Hope\|Last Hope]]
+- Iraia can be found in [[Promises of Victory/Worldbuilding/Regions/Todo/🏰 Last Hope/Silken Sanctuary\|Silken Sanctuary]]
 - Iraia has dedicated her life to serving [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] and unlocking the full potential of her gift.
 She believes that by following his guidance, she can bring about a golden age for [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|the gifted]] ones.
 - Iraia is known to have a unique connection with nature and animals.
 She often uses this bond to help her locate new gifted individuals or gather information from the natural world.
 - Iraia has a mysterious past that she doesn't share with anyone.
 Some believe she was once part of a powerful noble family who disowned her when her powers manifested.